 Choosing a grill with a reliable ignition system is paramount.
 You don’t want to end up dealing with a low-quality ignitor that will take ages to light the gas.
 It’s not only annoying but also wasteful and potentially dangerous as the more time it takes; the more gas builds up which can result in a fireball.

 Therefore, look for a unit with a quick and reliable ignition system.
-With regards to gas grills, the two options you have here are push button(battery operated) or electronic igniter.
-Push button igniters require a battery pack, and although they are reliable, they only work well when the battery is full.
+With regards to gas grills, the two options you have here are a push-button(battery operated) or electronic igniter.
+Push-button igniters require a battery pack, and although they are reliable, they only work well when the battery is full.

 Cooking Area Capacity